-Great Color Combinations For
+Great Color Combinations &

-Interior Design Color Schemes
+European-Inspired Interior Design Color Schemes

-1. Interior Color Schemes: Combination Chart
+1. Interior Color Schemes Combination Chart

 The following home decorating color schemes and wall color combinations are organized around the 4-primary color wheel (which is a goldmine for design & interior color combinations): red, blue, green, yellow, plus a few notes about neutral color schemes.